-We have made no secret of it, our GoPro is one of our all time favourite travel accesories!
+We have made no secret of it, our GoPro is one of our all time favourite travel accessories!
 We take it everywhere with us and it has accompanied us on some amazing adventures and meant we could capture them all in HD!
-But in order to make the most out of your shiny new GoPro, as well as keep it safe, there are some accesories we always take with us.
-After having the camera for us over a year and trying out many different mounts and devises here are the ones we recommend!
+But in order to make the most out of your shiny new GoPro, as well as keep it safe, there are some accessories we always take with us.
+After having the camera for us over a year and trying out many different mounts and devices here are the ones we recommend!

 So, here’s our best GoPro Accessories for travel & Adventure!

 There are a number of GoPro’s on the market at the moment some cheaper than others.
 We opted for the GoPro HERO 4 Silver as it is one of the newest out and has the LCD screen on the back so you can see what you are photographing!
 The quality is also very good at 12MP photos and 4k videos.
 You might also want to look at some of the great alternatives to GoPro too, many of which are very similar or even better depending on what your needs are.

 The standard waterproof case does come with the GoPro which is pretty amazing and means straight from the off you can use it in pretty much any scenario.
 But it is useful to have a spare or at least a spare clip for the top and in our opinion use the case as much as you can.
 The benefits of keeping the case on rather than off mean your expensive camera is protected and easy to attach to your accessories.
 You can change the back door of the waterproof case to either have no back on and we exposed from the back or have a splash proof thin layer, both of which allow you to use the LCD touchscreen.